By Tim Lambert

 However, some new industries came to Grimsby in the late 20th century such as light engineering, chemicals, and plastics.

 New shopping centres were built in Grimsby in the 20th century.
-Abbeygate Shopping Centre was built in 1984.
-Freshney Shopping Centre opened in 1989.
-Furthermore, the National Fishing Heritage Centre opened in 1991.
+Freshney Place Shopping Centre opened in 1968 as the Riverhead Centre.
+Abbeygate Shopping Centre opened in 1985 and Grimsby Fishing Heritage Centre opened in 1991.

 Grimsby in the 21st Century